Pear Cider Recipe

 Garnish

-Orange slices, cinnamon sticks, or a slice of pear elevates the drink for gatherings.
+Orange slices, cinnamon sticks, or a slice of pear elevate the drink for gatherings.
 At home, I just use a little of whatever is left to garnish the drink.

 I don’t recommend adding star anise or cloves to the cups, even though they look great in photos.
 They can be hazardous if swallowed, so I avoid adding them to the glass.